 Use ASIN targeting when your product is disrupting a specific ASIN already on the market, or when you know which ASINs are commonly showing up alongside your product already in search.
 This is a much narrower reach than targeting a whole brand and should be used for more mature products that understand their competitors.

-The following are some strategies to use with PAT.
+The following are some strategies to use with Product Attribute Targeting.

 1. Capture Market Share